Witness: Walmart shooter seemed to target certain people - KESQ

 She said that after the shooting started, a co-worker sitting next to her pulled her under the table to hide.
 She said that at one point, Bing told her to get out from under the table.
 But when he saw who she was, he told her, “Jessie, go home.”
 She said she slowly got up and then ran out of the store.

+“I think he had mental issues,” Strausburg said Thursday.
+“What else could it be?”

-Police are trying to determine a motive.
-It was the nation’s second high-profile mass shooting in four days.
-The gunman was dead when officers arrived late Tuesday at the store in Chesapeake, Virginia’s second-largest city.
+Tuesday night’s violence in Chesapeake was the nation’s second high-profile mass shooting in four days.
+Bing was dead when officers reached the store in the state’s second-largest city.
 Authorities said he apparently shot himself.

 A Walmart spokesperson confirmed in an email that all of the victims worked for the company.